datopian/datahub-docs-tech/docs/publishers/core-datasets.md

 * To propose a dataset for addition you [open an issue in the Registry](https://github.com/datasets/registry/issues/new) with the details of the proposed dataset.
 * Identify relevant source or sources for the dataset
   * To propose a dataset you do not have to know where to get the data from (e.g. you could suggest “US GDP” as a core dataset without yet knowing where to get the data from)
-* Discuss with Queue Manager(s) (they will spot your submission and start commenting in the github issue)
+* Discuss with Queue Manager(s) (they will spot your submission and start commenting in the GitHub issue)
 * If good =&gt; Shortlist for Packaging - add [Label “Status: Ready to Package”](https://github.com/datasets/registry/labels/Status%3A%20Ready%20to%20Package)

 ##### 2. Packaging up data